pocockn/recs-api/README.md

 # recs-api

 A GO REST API to rate and review recommendations from Spotify.
-Songs get pulled from Spotify into the DB from another microservice (currently in dev)

 ## Getting Started